epicweb-dev/advanced-react-patterns/README.md

   of the exercises
 - **Marty the Money Bag** 💰 will give you specific tips (and sometimes code) along the way
-- **Hannah the Hundred** 💯 will give you extra challenges you can do if you finish the exercises early
 - **Nancy the Notepad** 📝 will encourage you to take notes on what you're learning
-- **Olivia the Owl** 🦉 will give you useful tidbits/best practice notes and a link for elaboration and feedback
+- **Olivia the Owl** 🦉 will give you useful tidbits/best practice notes
 - **Dominic the Document** 📜 will give you links to useful documentation
 - **Berry the Bomb** 💣 will be hanging around anywhere you need to blow stuff up (delete code)